lucasjotap/Spark/README.md

 .option("header", "true")\
 .csv("PATH")**

-Each of these DataFrames (in Python) have a set of columns with an unspecified number of rows.
+DataFrames (in Python) have a set of columns with an unspecified number of rows.
 The reason the number of rows is unspecified is because reading data is a transformation, and is therefore a lazy operation.
 Spark peeked at only a couple of rows of data to try to guess what types each column should be.
+To get the schema information, Spark reads in a little bit of the data and then attempts to parse the types in those rows according to the types available in Spark.

 ![Screenshot from 2022-12-20 14-02-29](https://user-images.githubusercontent.com/98364965/208723916-390ecf92-7cad-43e6-9b1b-c216e53f6996.png)